annanda/emotion_detection_for_children_with_asd/README.md

 # Multimodal Emotion Detection System

-An end-to-end multimodal system to classify emotion zones.
+An end-to-end multimodal system to an end-to-end system to support the creation, evaluation, and analysis of uni/multimodal ED models for children with autism pre-configured to use the CALMED dataset.
 It supports two different type of input modalities, i.e. video and audio.

-This system does not extract features from raw files, the user needs to provide a dataset of extracted features.
-The other system ```features extraction``` does the part of extracting features, generating an output to be used as input by this system.
+This system has the following features:
+- Highly customisable configuration;
+- Automated setup for training and testing large numbers of models;
+- Recording of results, saving of trained models to later re-use;
+- Support for the creation of ensemble ED models;
+- Support for grouping, analysing and visualising results by querying over the evaluation metrics;
+- Pre-configured to use the CALMED dataset, allowing a quick and easy start.

 The system supports any combination of features and inputs described in the [CALMED dataset paper](https://link.springer.com/chapter/10.1007/978-3-031-35681-0_43).